Fisher Stevens: Career

-In 2010, Stevens co-founded a new media and documentary film company, Insurgent Media, with Andrew Karsch and Erik H. Gordon.

 In June 2010, Stevens made his major theatrical directing debut with John Leguizamo's one-man show, Ghetto Klown (originally called Klass Klown), which eventually ran on Broadway from March to July 2011.
-The two had appeared together in a production of A Midsummer Night's Dream at The Public Theater about 20 years earlier.
 On July 13, 2012, PBS debuted Tales From a Ghetto Klown, a documentary about the development of the show which prominently features Stevens.

 In 2010, Stevens and director Louie Psihoyos won the Academy Award for Best Documentary Feature at the 82nd Academy Awards for co-producing The Cove.

 He is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.

 Personal life

 Stevens dated actress Michelle Pfeiffer from 1989 until 1992.
+Their relationship ended when Stevens, 28, was caught cheating with aspiring actress and high school senior Jamie Golightly, 17.
 Stevens later dated longtime filmmaking partner and producer Alexis Bloom.
 The couple married in 2017 in a private ceremony.
 They have two children.

 Stevens is a survivor of Hodgkin lymphoma.